ovhk/DigitalFilm/README.md

 <img src="/img/mode1.png" width="300">

-### Mode 2: Find an exposure time for a specific gray
+### Mode 2: Find an exposure time for a specific gray.

 Generate a gray palette following parameters to compare with a specific value of gray.